SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Introduction

-Motivated to counter this challenge, in this paper, we deeply investigate the current advances of the problem of \underline{T}raining machine learning \underline{M}odels over \underline{M}ultiple data sources with \underline{P}rivacy \underline{P}reservation, referred to as \MPTML, from two technical solutions: 1) \sls{Secure Multi-party Learning~\cite{bogdanov2008sharemind}\cite{demmler2015aby}\cite{mohassel2017secureml} (MPL for short), i.e., Secure Multi-party Computation (MPC for short) based machine learning, whose architecture is typically the Peer-to-Peer model.} 2) Federated Learning (FL for short), whose architecture is typically the Client-Server model~\cite{mcmahan2016federated}\cite{konevcny2016federated1}\cite{konevcny2016federated2}\cite{mcmahan2017communication}.
-Note that, researchers and engineers also propose trust execution environment technical solutions that we do not investigate in this paper.
-In this solution, they use the technologies of trusted execution environment to train the models over a central data source from distributed locations.
-The privacy is preserved by the trustworthiness of the data process environment, where executors can only obtain the final results and cannot know the details of raw data.
+In this paper, we try to deeply investigate these current advances of resolving the problem of \underline{T}raining machine learning \underline{M}odels over \underline{M}ultiple data sources with \underline{P}rivacy \underline{P}reservation, referred to as \TMMPP, from two technical folders: 1) Secure Multi-party Computation (MPC for short) based machine learning~\cite{bogdanov2008sharemind,demmler2015aby,mohassel2017secureml,ruan2022private}, whose architecture is typically the Peer-to-Peer model.
+We named it Secure Multi-party Learning (MPL for short) in this paper.
+And 2) Federated Learning (FL for short)~\cite{mcmahan2016federated}\cite{konevcny2016federated1}\cite{konevcny2016federated2}\cite{mcmahan2017communication}, whose architecture typically follows the Client-Server model.
+Both these two folders of solutions usually depend on software constructions.
+Thus, many researchers will concern about which one is a mainstream way to resolve \TMMPP, or which one should be chosen by users to resolve a concrete scenario of \TMMPP.
+Note that researchers and engineers also propose another technical solution based on the trusted execution environment~\cite{ohrimenko2016oblivious}, which requires the support of additional hardware and we do not investigate in this paper.
+In this solution, researchers use the technologies of a trusted execution environment to train the models over a central data source from distributed locations.
+The privacy is preserved by the trustworthiness of the data process environment, where executors usually can only obtain the final results and cannot know the details of raw data.